andyx0/CR-Spy-Bot/README.md

 # CR-Spy-Bot
 Discord bot written in Node.js that constantly checks if any friends recently played a match through the official Clash Royale API.
-If the bot finds that a target played recently, it sends a direct message notification on Discord.
+If the bot finds that a friend played recently, it sends a direct message notification on Discord.
+Friend lists for each user are saved through a SQLite database.

 ## Running the application